leepowers/WordPress-Base-Theme/wp-content/themes/scaffold/USAGE.md

   * The `SCAFFOLD_` prefix with a unique identifier for your theme
   * The `scaffold_` prefix with a unique identifier for your theme
   * The `scaffold-` prefix with a unique identifier for your theme
-  * the `"scaffold"` quoted string with a unqiue identifier for your theme
+  * The `"scaffold"` quoted string with a unqiue identifier for your theme
+  * The `Scaffold` title with site name / title
 * Replace `screenshot.png` with an actual screenshot